osteele/LiBeary/README.md

 Requests are made by sending a message in the format of 'request <book title>'.
 This will then forward the book title (and anything in the message besides 'request') to the slackbot to be posted.
 A confirmation will be sent to the original messenger.

 Messages that do not fit this format will receive a response message that asks, 'Sorry, say that again?'

+### What Next

+Next steps include working on a database connection (which should include formal system of storing books); expanding the recommend database to the new acquisitions collection; including a second db for book request so that only the first request posts to slack and the number of requests is stored in the database.
+An optional reach would add voice support.